 The easiest way to reach Oaxaca from larger hubs like Mexico City or Cancún is to fly.
 AeroMexico, Interjet, and Volaris are some domestic airlines that have relatively inexpensive and regular flights to Oaxaca.
 I requested an aisle chair at the airport when I checked in since there wasn’t an option to request it online (the word for aisle chair is silla de pasillo).

 Bus travel is also possible and would be much cheaper but could take several hours and be less accessible.
 There are different tiers of buses: Second Class, First Class, and Deluxe.
 I took the Deluxe overnight bus from Oaxaca to a city called Puebla.
-At the Oaxaca station they provided an aisle chair into the bus, and there was a restroom onboard.
+At the Oaxaca station they provided an aisle chair on the bus, and there was a restroom onboard.
 However, there was no aisle chair at the Puebla destination so I had to be carried off the bus.
 Just be aware that accessibility is not consistent!

-We rented a car to do a weekend trip in the mountains.
+We rented a car to do a weekend trip to the mountains.
 There are several car rental locations in the city center, all of which are about the same.
 The daily rate for a car is only about $10 USD/day but you are required to purchase Mexican car insurance each day, about $40 USD/day.
 Renting a car was definitely easier than finding the small buses or colectivos to get out of town.
-FYI, no hand controls and many cars are manual!
+FYI, no hand controls, and many cars are manual!

 Transportation in Mexico City

-The simplest way to get around for me was to Uber.
-There is an extensive metro system, however accessibility is not always consistent.
+The simplest way for me to get around was to Uber.
+There is an extensive metro system, however, accessibility is not always consistent.
 For example, there may be an elevator into the station from the street but not to the platform.
 The city is making efforts to incorporate accessibility though, the accessible metro stations have elevators exclusively for the disabled that can only be unlocked by the police in the station or by a special access card that you can apply for!
 Here is a website listing station access.
-The metrobus, which is like a light rail that runs above ground in the street is way more accessible and even has designated cars for people with disabilities and women.
+The Metrobus, which is like a light rail that runs above ground in the street is way more accessible and even has designated cars for people with disabilities and women.
 Not every stop is accessible so best to ask the police officer at the station that you board (every station has an officer).

 Lodging in Oaxaca